Ameen-Alam/Gradle-for-Android-and-Java/README.md

 apps in the first place.
 If you're just starting out on your Android journey,

 ### What is a Gradle
 Gradle is an open-source build automation tool focused on flexibility and performance.
-Gradle build scripts are written using a [https://groovy-lang.org/](Groovy) or [https://kotlinlang.org/](Kotlin) DSL.
-Read about [https://gradle.org/features/](Gradle features) to learn what is possible with Gradle.
+Gradle build scripts are written using a (https://groovy-lang.org/)[Groovy] or (https://kotlinlang.org/)[Kotlin] DSL.
+Read about (https://gradle.org/features/)[Gradle features] to learn what is possible with Gradle.

 .
 Highly customizable — Gradle is modeled in a way that is customizable and extensible in the most fundamental ways.
 .
 Fast — Gradle completes tasks quickly by reusing outputs from previous executions, processing only inputs that changed, and executing tasks in parallel.